DeveloperVishnuVardhan/AI-Companion/Readme.md

 - Logging system for debugging

 ## Next Steps
 - Take the application into production using AWS and github actions.
 - Fine tune the models to generalize well for our use cases.

+# Credits to https://theneuralmaze.substack.com/ for providing valuable resources through their blogs and openSource projects which inspired me to build this)

+- Take the application into production using AWS and github actions.
+- Fine tune the models to generalize well for our use cases.